 The purpose of the Maine Master Naturalist Program is to train a network of volunteers who will go out and share their knowledge of the natural world with others.
 As part of the MMNP course, you are required to complete 40 hours of volunteer teaching within one year of graduating, logging the hours and submitting them to the board.
-After the initial year, we ask that you continue your volunteer efforts and strive to complete 20 hours of volunteer teaching every year.
+After the initial year, we ask that you continue your volunteer efforts and complete 20 hours of volunteer teaching every year.
 These guidelines detail the kind of volunteering that fulfills the requirement.

-Coming up: Astronomy evening in Damariscotta on Sept.
+Astronomy evening in Damariscotta on Sept.
 28. Sign up here.

 Fall gatherings and conferences